Videogame / Grim Facade

 - Flashback: Used whenever the detective finds a piece of evidence.

 - Foreshadowing: The strange man following the detective is shown stroking the fennel fox, and earlier on you find a photo of the fennel fox with its master, Hugo.
 That's because the strange man is Hugo, who killed Carlos and faked his own death.

-- Greek Mythology: A box needs figures of Hades, Zeus and Cerberus to unlock.
+- Classical Mythology: A box needs figures of Hades, Zeus and Cerberus to unlock.